Gardens -- Preschool & Kindergarten

 Need: scraps of brightly colored construction paper, glue, crayons, markers, construction paper.

 Give each child a piece of construction paper.
 Encourage the children to use the brightly colored scrap pieces to create flowers on their paper.

 After the "flower collages" are dry, staple (left side) a sheet of paper on the back of of collage to create a book.
 Ask the child what he/she would like to say about their flower collage, child writes or an adult writes what child says.

 Need: toilet paper rolls, construction paper, bright paint

 Have the children glue pre-cut flower pot shapes onto the bottom of a piece of black construction paper.
 Dip a slightly flattened toilet paper roll into brightly colored paint, and stamp it onto the paper, stamping the "petals" in a circle, creating a flower design.
 The children can paint a stem, or use a green pipe cleaner for a stem.
 Use sponges cut as leaves for the leaf stamp, finishing off the activity.

 Sponge paint blossoms on crayoned tree trunks drawn on construction paper.

 Cut easel paper into flower shapes.

-Add sand (or soil) and plastic flowers to the sensory table.
+Add sand and plastic flowers to the sensory table.
 Add also gardening tools and small containers for digging, filling and pouring

 Can place water and watering cans in the sensory table.